ItsNiceCraft/ItsNiceCraft/README.md

 #### // recent stars

 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
-Built with Flutter and Rust. (today)
+Built with Flutter and Rust.
+(1 day ago)
 - [wandb/openui](https://github.com/wandb/openui) - OpenUI let&#39;s you describe UI using your imagination, then see it rendered live.
-(6 days ago)
+(1 week ago)
 - [jackyzha0/quartz](https://github.com/jackyzha0/quartz) - 🌱 a fast, batteries-included static-site generator that transforms Markdown content into fully functional websites (1 week ago)
 - [obsidianmd/obsidian-sample-plugin](https://github.com/obsidianmd/obsidian-sample-plugin) -  (1 week ago)
 - [Garulf/MC-Multi-Launcher](https://github.com/Garulf/MC-Multi-Launcher) -  (1 week ago)